lusayo-nyondo/tailwindcss_bug_report_sayo/README.md

 - Clone this repository
 - Navigate to `tailwind_(lab)`
 - Run `npm install`
-- Run `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`
+- Run `npm run dev`
 - Open the `templates/index.html` file in your browser to view how it renders.
 It's just a centered div with `bg-slate-700`.
 - Modify the background color of the div to `bg-blue-700` and save.
-- Refresh the browser to see the change.
+- Refresh the browser to see if it's changed.
+- You'll note it hasn't changed because the hot-reload feature isn't working.
+- You can also repeat these steps for the folders:
+    - `tailwind_[lab]`
-- Done.
+    - `tailwind_{lab}`

-For me, following the steps above, it doesn't work.
+- If you try the above process on the folder `tailwind_lab`, it'll work just fine.

 ## Solution
-Renaming the parent folder of the project to not have parenthesis.
+1. Renaming the parent folder of the project to not have parenthesis.

+2. EDIT: I've managed to find some code within `tailwindcss/lib/cli/build/watching.js` that fixes this issue.

+It seems to be a problem with the package `chokidar` that tailwindcss uses for its debugging.

+Essentially, when the watcher is watching from a directory that has the above characters (i.e "[", "]", "(", ")", "{", or "}"), it does not properly fire an `on("change")` event.
+However, it does fire an `on("raw")` event with an evt type of `change`, so I've modified the source code such that instead of running rebuilds within the `on("change")` event handler, it triggers `on("change")`-based rebuilds within the `on("raw")` event handler and checks if the event type has a type of `change`.

 ## My Environment:

 node v20.12.2

-tailwindcss v3.4.13
+tailwindcss v3.4.16

-windows 11:
+Windows 11:
         Major  Minor  Build  Revision
         -----  -----  -----  --------
         10     0      21996  0